-If you are in 6th and 7th grade and are eligible to receive free or reduced lunch in one of our focus cities, you can apply for a life-changing scholarship to LIVE math classes.
+If you are in 6th or 7th grade and eligible for free/reduced lunch at Title I schools, you can apply for a life-changing scholarship to LIVE math classes.

 Learn From Stars

-Our star coaches are high school students whose math skills are off the charts.
-They have excelled in state and national math and science competitions.
+Our star coaches are high school students who have excelled in state and national math and science competitions.
 They love to help others and are at the perfect age to be mentors and role models for 6th and 7th grade students.
-With performance training from professional comedians, actors, and actresses, they make math class both challenging and fun at the same time.
+With performance training from professional comedians, actors, and actresses, they make math class both challenging and fun.

 We talk a lot about our star coaches for good reason; they’re on their own paths to breakout success.
 The graduates from last year are now students at UC Berkeley, Carnegie Mellon, MIT, and University of Pennsylvania.
 They have big dreams to combat climate change, find cures to rare diseases, and make the world a kinder place.

 Our star coaches are part of a novel nationwide talent development program for extraordinary math high schoolers, led by Carnegie Mellon University Professor Po-Shen Loh.
 He has been working alongside the USA's most extraordinary math talent for two decades, ever since he himself was on the USA International Math Olympiad team as a high schooler.
 He observed the pathway of talent development as he continued his studies at Caltech, Cambridge, and Princeton, and later as the national coach of the USA International Math Olympiad team.

-Students are expected to meet via Zoom for one hour twice a week for 15 weeks and are expected to attend and participate in all classes.
+Students meet via Zoom for one hour twice a week and expected to attend and participate in all classes.
 Normally, this would cost $2,000 per year.
-Thanks to generous donors, accepted students will receive scholarships covering 90% of the class costs.
-The remaining cost is $2 per hour for each scholar.
+Thanks to generous donors, accepted students will receive scholarships covering 90% to 100% of the class costs.
+The remaining cost is at most $2 per hour.